Gabardone/GlobalDependencies/README.md

 Double-click on `Package.swift` in the root of the repository to open the project in Xcode.
 Or open the containing folder from Xcode (from the command line: `open -a Xcode <path to package folder>` works as well).

+## How to Use GlobalDependencies

+A complete how-to can be found in `Dependencies.swift`